videofirst/vft-example-ui-tests/java/bdd-exp-gradle-junit5-micronaut/README.md

 ```

 As the number of tests scenarios grow - it is easy to refactor into separate classes / methods.
 For
-example, if we had more than one scenarios which had the following at the top: -
+example, if we had more than one scenario which had the following at the top: -

 ```java
 given("a user is at the homepage");